Bonnie Garland murder case

-The murder of Bonnie Garland took place on July 7, 1977, in Scarsdale, New York.
+The murder of Bonnie Garland at the hands of Richard Herrin took place on July 7, 1977, in Scarsdale, New York.
+She was 20 years old.

 Details of the crime

 In the early-morning hours of July 7, 1977, around 2 a.m.
 Yale graduate Richard Herrin bludgeoned his ex-girlfriend, Yale college senior Bonnie Garland, to death with a hammer as she lay sleeping in her parents' Scarsdale, New York, home because she wanted to end their relationship.
 The two college students had been dating for approximately two years at the time that Herrin graduated and moved to Texas to attend a graduate program.
 Over the next year Garland and Herrin grew apart.
 Garland wanted to date other people.
 Concerned about it, Herrin arranged, with Garland's knowledge, to come to Scarsdale to discuss their relationship.
 Her parents, not knowing there was trouble in the relationship, allowed him to stay at their home.
 Garland told Herrin on July 6, 1977, she wanted to break off their relationship.
 He was to leave the next day.
 He was staying in a guest room on the opposite end of the home.

-During the early morning hours of July 7, 1977, Herrin went down to the basement and found a hammer.
+During the early morning hours of July 7, 1977, Herrin went to a kitchen cabinet and found a hammer.
 He wrapped it in a towel to conceal it.
 He then went up three flights of stairs to Garland's room.
 As stated in the testimony, he left the hammer outside the door and went in to confirm she was asleep.
-He then went back out into the hallway, unwrapped the hammer, went back into the room and, using the claw end of the hammer, smashed her skull to pieces.

-After attacking Garland, Herrin stole the Garland family car and drove around for hours ending up in Coxsackie, 100 miles to the north of Scarsdale.
-He found a church and told the priest inside, "I just killed my girlfriend."

-In fact, Bonnie was still alive though fatally injured.
+He then went back out into the hallway, retrieved the hammer and towel, and returned to the room.
+He used the hammer to smash her skull and larynx.
+After attacking Garland, Herrin stole the Garland family car and drove around for hours.
+In the car, he smashed the rearview mirror to use the broken glass to self-harm.
+He ran out of gas in Coxsackie, 100 miles to the north of Scarsdale, where he found a church and told the priest inside of his murder.
+In fact, Bonnie was still alive though critically injured.
 The priest called the Scarsdale police, who knocked on the Garlands' door early in the morning.
-They entered her bedroom to find her gurgling and horribly injured; she later died.
+They entered her bedroom to find her horribly injured; she was declared dead at 10:38 that evening.